luong-david/ADM_Project_8/README.md

     Restaurant profile features: boolean attributes
     Build User Profile
-    Make Predictions (find items closest to user profile via LSH or compare all restaurants if computationally tractable)
+    Make Predictions (find items closest to user profile via LSH or compare all restaurants if computationally tractable) Running this model: main.py with runCBrec = 1

 •	User-User Collaborative Filtering (recommend new restaurants that were also liked by like-minded reviewers) Generate utility matrix (rows: reviewers, columns: restaurants, values: stars)